 Description: quite simply, WhatsApp is a messaging app available for most smartphone platforms, using the internet connection or Wi-Fi to message and call, text, group chat, send photos, videos, and voice messages with friends and family.
 Not as popular in the United States as services like Skype or Google Chat, WhatsApp is the most popular messaging service in the world (boasting over 900 million active monthly users), thanks to huge customer bases in emerging markets like India, Brazil, Mexico and all of Africa.
-It operates much the same as other fully-loaded messaging apps like Viber and Oovoo.

 Category: social networking